Lake Minnewanka

 Emerald Lake

 The route starts with a loop to the northeast to Lake Minnewanka.
 This looks to be a popular biking route.
-The sun broke out just as I reached Lake Minnewanka revealing a gorgeous view – great precursor of what was to come!
+The sun broke out just as I reached Lake Minnewanka revealing a gorgeous view - great precursor of what was to come!
 I rode past Two Jack Lake on the way out, and also the access road to Johnson Lake.
 Just past that junction was a surprise 500 m or so of gravel where the road was being repaved.
 I saw tire tracks, and, just on pavement again, a cyclist stopped at the side of the road.
 I stopped also.
-“Are you okay?”, “Yes, just dropped my chain,” “Are you doing the brevet?”, “No!”
+"Are you okay?"", "Yes, just dropped my chain," "Are you doing the brevet?", "No!"
 I carried on, under skies once more overcast.

 I headed back to Banff, north on the Trans Canada, and onto the Bow Valley Parkway, Highway 1A, to Lake Louise.
 This is also a very nice cycling route, and traffic was calm early in the morning.
 The sun finally came out for good, and I stopped to shed layers along the way.
 At Castle Junction, the first control, I asked if they'd had any others asking for card signatures, but, no, they hadn't.